HarelZeevi/Lets_Study/README.md

 # Rules:
 1. Pull Before Push - It's simple.
-Don't push or work on a not updated version of the project.
+Don't push or work on an outdated version of the project.
 2. Don't Change the configuration.
 3. If you have another folder you want to add - contact Harel the manager of the configuration Team.
 4. Remember to pull every few days to stay updated.